Synternet/syntropy-devops-integrations/mqtt-mosquitto-nodejs-manual/README.md

 # Test your MQTT network

-After creating your connections in the SyntropyStack UI, return to your terminal and you'll see that the Subscriber is receiving a timestamped message being sent by the Publisher!
+After creating your connections in the **Syntropy Stack** UI, return to your terminal and you'll see that the Subscriber is receiving a timestamped message being sent by the Publisher!

 Publisher: